Take the trail

 After the event was cancelled in 2020 due to COVID-19, with the event’s popularity waning, and an alternative track established at Tailem Bend, the then Liberal State Government decided not to renew sponsorship of motor racing in Victoria Park.

-In 2020 the former motor racing track was transformed by marquees into a testing station for COVID-19.
+In 2020 the former motor racing track was transformed by marquees into a testing station for COVID-19, which operated for the following two years.

 COVID-19 testing station in Victoria Park / Pakapakanthi (Park 16) in 2020.
 Pic: ABC-TV news